pgaulon/pgaulon.github.io/2022-11-15-htb-hack-the-boo-ctf/web_evaluation_deck.md

 # [Web] Evaluation deck

-This challenge presents a web application that presents an API to perform an operation.
+This challenge is about a web application that presents an API to perform an operation.
 It takes 2 numbers and 1 operator, and evaluates the corresponding code

 ```python
 @api.route('/get_health', methods=['POST'])